Comparisons12 min read

 ✅ Pros ❌ Cons

-R.O.B.E.R.T. ad/tracker blocking Some servers are virtual (not physical)
+R.O.B.E.R.T. ad/tracker blocking Some servers are virtual, not physical

-Highly customizable App can feel cluttered
+Highly customizable everything Interface feels cluttered

 Mullvad